quangnguyen17/cypress-demo/README.md

 ## How to write a Cypress test:

-1. Create a new test file in `cypress/tests` folder and name it with the following format: `YourTestName.spec.ts`.
+1. Create a new file in `cypress/tests` folder, and name the it with the following format: `YourTestName.spec.ts`.
-2. Follow the sample test file below to write yours:
+2. Follow the sample tests below as an example:

+#### Sample 1

 ```typescript
 // Google.spec.ts